doctore74/check_postmark/README.md

 Configure Postmark for your domain with the instructions on: https://dmarc.postmarkapp.com

-Check_MK
+checkmk
 --------
 https://mathias-kettner.com/
-Successfully tested on Check_MK RAW version 1.6.0 (stable)
+Successfully tested on checkmk RAW version 1.6.0 (stable)

 Path
 ----